Effects of Connective Tissue Manipulation on Menopausal Symptoms

 Menopause is defined as the permanent cessation of menstruation as a result of the loss of ovarian follicular function.
 This process involves some bothersome physical and psychological climacteric symptoms.
 The most common symptoms are vasomotor symptoms, psychological symptoms and sleep disturbances.

-The aim of this study is to investigate the effects of Connective Tissue Manipulation (CTM) on vasomotor symptoms, psychological symptoms, sleep quality and quality of life in the postmenopausal period in a randomized placebo-controlled study design.
+The aim of this study is to investigate the effects of CTM on postmenopausal symptoms, menopause-specific quality of life (MENQoL) and insomnia.

-For this purpose, 58 postmenopausal women who meet the inclusion criteria and volunteer to participate in the study will be randomly assigned to one of the two research arms; CTM or placebo control.
-The participants in the experimental group will receive CTM for 5-20 minutes, 3 times a week for 4 weeks, whereas the participant in the placebo control group will receive superficial massage with the head of the therapeutic ultrasound device for 15 minutes at the same frequency for 4 weeks.
-In this study, primary outcomes are frequency of vasomotor symptoms and vasomotor symptom score and they will be evaluated by daily diaries.
-Secondary outcomes are general severity of menopausal symptoms, psychological status, severity and effect of insomnia and quality of life associated with menopause.
-These outcomes will be assessed by questionnaires; "Menopausal Symptoms Rating Scale", "Depression-Anxiety-Stress 21 Scale", "Insomnia Severity Index", and "Menopause-Specific Quality of Life Scale".
+For this purpose, 58 postmenopausal women who meet the inclusion criteria and volunteer to participate in the study will be randomly assigned to one of the two research arms; CTM or sham control.
+The participants in the experimental group will receive CTM for 5-20 minutes, 3 times a week for 4 weeks, whereas the participant in the sham control group will receive superficial massage with the head of the therapeutic ultrasound device for 15 minutes at the same frequency for 4 weeks.
+In this study, primary outcome is menopausal symptom severity and will be assessed by the "Menopause Rating Scale".
+Secondary outcomes are hot flash frequency, hot flash score (frequency X severity), menopause-specific quality of life, emotional status and insomnia.
+These outcomes will be assessed by daily diaries and the questionnaires; "Menopause-Specific Quality of Life Scale", "Depression-Anxiety-Stress 21 Scale" and "Insomnia Severity Index".
 All outcome measurements will be evaluated at baseline and after the intervention period.
 Then, the results will be compared within groups and between two study groups.

 Study Overview